ethi-technologies/policies/ethi-privacy-statement.md

 If you have a paid Account with us, we automatically collect certain information about your transactions on the Service, such as the date, time, and amount charged.

 * **Usage Information:**
 If you're accessing our Service or Website, we automatically collect the same basic information that most services collect, subject, where necessary, to your consent.
-This includes information about how you use the Service, such as the pages you view, the referring site, your IP address and session information, and the date and time of each request.
+This includes information about how you use the Service, such as the pages you view, session information, and the date and time of each request.
 This is information we collect from every visitor to the Website, whether they have an Account or not.
 This information may include User Personal information.

 * **Cookies and Similar Technologies Information:**
 Subject to your consent, when you visit Ethi’s website, ethi.me, or the Ethi platform, we may store cookies and collect information so that we can improve our website.
 A cookie is a very small text file that is stored on your computer.
 Cookies allow Ethi to identify your device as you use the Ethi Site or our platform.
 We also use them to recognize return visitors to the Ethi Site.
 This helps us improve your experience using and interacting with Ethi.

-* **Device Information:**
-We may collect certain information about your device, such as IP address, browser or client application information, language preference, operating system and application version, device type and ID, and device model and manufacturer.
-This information may include User Personal information.

 #### Information we collect from third parties